Looking for new ways to grow your customer base? Don’t forget about wowing the customers you already have to generate more word-of-mouth marketing.

 • Affiliates will send customers to your website with a trackable link.
 Every time someone uses that affiliate link to make a purchase, the affiliate will earn a cash commission.

 • Influencers promote your products in the short term, and earn cash for every short campaign.
-A campaign usually consists of 1-3 posts on social media.
+A campaign usually consists of one to three posts on social media.

 • Ambassadors promote your products in the long-term, by repeatedly posting about you or including your business on their website.
 You could reward them with cash, store credits, or free products as thanks.
 You have flexibility to reward ambassadors how and when you choose.